How to ‘Do the Ring’

 This rare breed of small sturdy ponies, with characteristically thick and long manes and tails, were used to carry turf from the bog.
 Fewer than 20 of the breed remained at the start of the 1990’s.

-It is largely due to the remarkable effort and dedication of the owner of the Red Fox, Johnny Mulvihill, that they survive and now number more than 2000.
+It is largely due to the remarkable effort and dedication of the owner of the Red Fox, Johnny Mulvihill, that they survive and now number in the thousands.

 Between Cahersiveen and Glenbeigh near Kells village look out for local man John Ferris and his sheepdogs who stage regular displays of their prowess in working with the local mountain sheep.

-Cahersiveen (H) is the main local market town and will be busy with both locals and tourists all year round.
+Cahersiveen (I) is the main local market town and will be busy with both locals and tourists all year round.

 A feature of Cahersiveen is its long main street with many traditional shop fronts.
 There is also an excellent Marina in the harbour.